 The following are the common abrasives used in the sandblasting industry.

-Glass beads are used for general cleaning, peening and cosmetic finishing of sensitive metal surfaces; removing automotive paint; brightening grout and removing fungus and calcium deposits from tile; polishing cast iron, stainless steel, aluminium, propellers and turbine blades.
+Peening and cosmetic finishing of sensitive metal surfaces; removing automotive paint; brightening grout and removing fungus and calcium deposits from tile; polishing cast iron, stainless steel, aluminium, propellers and turbine blades.

 The right abrasive for the job is the finest grade that can impart the depth profile required by the coating system.
 Before purchasing abrasive, visit the manufacturer’s websites for the latest product specs, or browse our directory of abrasive manufacturers product data sheets.

 The following table summarises the characteristics of different types of media.
 The data is an approximations of general product categories and specific products can vary significantly.
-Check the manufacturer’s data sheets for the most current and accurate information
+Check the manufacturer’s data sheets for the most current and accurate information.

 It is important to note that media cost is only one of the many costs of blasting.
 Refer to the article on Total cost of Blasting to understand all the variants and the interplay of the factors that determine the true total cost of blasting.